Sanskrit Pearl of the day:

 vipat vairāgya-jananī trayaṃ sukhakaraṃ satām ॥

 2. Nobody asks to fall sick.
-But then, as a natural response, we remember the Lord in times of sickness and hardships.
+But when ill, as a natural response, the Lord is remembered in times of sickness and hardships.
 The noble feel blessed to fall sick if it will make them remember the Almighty!

-Is there any better way of seeing the best in everything?
+Is there any better way of seeing the best in everything?!
+There is always something to be grateful for!

 pada vigrahaH: